-You'd know how they say IB Psychology is an easy curriculum only to realize lessons later that it is an ocean in itself.
+You'd know how they say IB Psychology is an accessible curriculum, only to realize lessons later that it is an ocean in itself.
 The vast course requiring you to learn many case studies and theories can be termed anything but easy.
-More so, when it comes to IB Psychology IA rubrics, unless you have the proper guidance, it can quickly become a nightmare!
+More so, when it comes to IB Psychology IA rubrics, without proper guidance, it can quickly become a nightmare!

 Worry not!

-Here's an IB Psychology IA guide to show you step by step how to write your IB Psychology IA.
+Here's an IB Psychology IA guide to show you how to write your IB Psychology IA.
 Before you, we present the only IB Psychology IA checklist you will ever need to complete your IB Psychology IA!

-First and foremost, you might want to check out the link to our How To Score A 7 In IB Psychology IA - Webinar 2020 held last November.
+First and foremost, check out the link to our How To Score A 7 In IB Psychology IA - Webinar 2020 held last November.
 Hear an experienced Psychology IBDP Instructor - Paulomi Choudhury, share valuable pointers for the IB Psychology IA, and get that Psychology Internal Assessment rolling!

-There is little to no concrete information available on how one needs to go about one's IB Psychology IA.
-While pursuing a study of one's interest should do the trick, it is usually of no use if one's IA doesn't meet IB's requirements.
-This article will guide you first to understand and then eventually implement those guidelines to nail your Internal Assessment.
+There needs to be more concrete information on how to go about one's IB Psychology IA.
+While pursuing a study of one's interest should do the trick, it is usually only valid if one's IA meets IB's requirements.
+This article will guide you to understand and eventually implement those guidelines to nail your Internal Assessment.

-Before we move any further, you must note that the IB Psychology IA rubric has seen a change since M19(May ‘19 examinations) in terms of the Introduction and Evaluation criteria, i.e., A student can score well without necessarily replicating an original work/study.
-But since replicating a study is a tried and tested formula, you are recommended to adhere to it.
+Before we move any further, you must note that the IB Psychology IA rubric has seen a change since M19(May '19 examinations) in terms of the Introduction and Evaluation criteria, i.e., A student can score well without necessarily replicating an original work/study.
+But since copying a study is a tried and tested formula, you should adhere to it.

 Moving on, let's explore some important points regarding the IB Psychology IA rubrics that will help you get a clearer picture of the exploration IB expects you to prepare: